-Montenegro: Power utility EPCG should remain in majority state ownership despite regional inspirations of Serbian EPS and Croatian HEP13.
-May 2015. / SEE Energy News
+Montenegro: Power utility EPCG should remain in majority state ownership despite regional inspirations of Serbian EPS and Croatian HEP, SEE Energy News

 In the Government, there is a political agreement and a clear strategic vision that the majority ownership in the Electric Power Industry EPCG be retained, the Deputy Prime Minister Vujica Lazović said and added that it was good that investors were interested in the national electric power company.

 Commenting on the information about the interest of regional companies in the EPCG, he said that it was good that the companies were interested which showed that the EPCG was a stable and successful company.

 “These companies from the region were also interested before, and our determination, and I can say that there is a political agreement upon this, and our clear strategic vision is that we should maintain the majority ownership in the EPCG“, Lazović said to the reporters after the press conference of the company DoMEn.

 The electric power companies from Croatia and Serbia have shown their interest in taking over the EPCG, the ownership of which is divided between the state, possessing 57.02 percent of shares and the strategic partner, the Italian company A2A possessing 41.75 percent.